freeCodeCamp/guide/README.md

 Copyright (c) 2018 freeCodeCamp.

-The content of this repository is bound by the following licenses:
+The content of this repository is bounded by the following licenses:
 - The computer software is licensed under the [BSD-3-Clause](./LICENSE.md).
-- The reference content in [`/src/pages`](/src/pages) and subdirectories is licensed under the [CC-BY-SA-4.0](./src/pages/LICENSE.md).
+- The reference content in [`/src/pages`](/src/pages) and subdirectories are licensed under the [CC-BY-SA-4.0](./src/pages/LICENSE.md).